-The Open Provenance Model was designed to represent the provenance of artifacts produced in open systems, by this we mean systems whose topology may not be known at design time, and whose components, location and identity may only be discovered at runtime.
-In such systems (even without assuming malicious behaviour), we should expect components to provide descriptions of execution that do not align exactly, since they are not omniscient and can only operate on the basis of their local observations and knowledge.
+The Open Provenance Model was designed to represent the provenance of artifacts produced in open systems, by this it is meant systems whose topology may not be known at design time, and whose components, location and identity may only be discovered at runtime.
+In such systems (even without assuming malicious behaviour), it is expected that components provide descriptions of execution that do not align exactly, since they are not omniscient and can only operate on the basis of their local observations and knowledge.